 Read more

-This month we want to highlight Brandon Joy, age 20, and the incredible work he continues to do to bring more Blind Hockey awareness to Eastern Canada!
+This month we want to highlight Brandon Joy, age 20, and the incredible work he continues to do to bring more Blind Hockey awareness across Eastern Canada!
 Learn about the impact of Blind Hockey in Brandon’s own words: “I was diagnosed when I was 3.
 My family and I were out camping, and my dad…

 Read more